 Actress, physician, creative.

-Marina Kerekes (née Horiates) is an American theatre, film, and television actress based in New England.
-In addition to acting, Marina is a writer, a singer, a director, a bookworm, a yogi, a proud Greek-American, and a physician.
+Marina Kerekes (née Horiates) is an American theatre, film, and television actress currently based in New England (but soon to be Chicago!).
+In addition to acting, Marina is a director, a yoga teacher, a bookworm, a proud Greek-American, and a physician.
 After graduating medical school from Johns Hopkins School of Medicine, she decided to instead pursue the medicine of art, and she has returned to a career of storytelling in all forms.

 In addition to her acting career, Marina continues to work as a medical content editor on physician-authored educational and clinical practice resources, and she’s enjoyed consulting on feature-length screenplays to ensure medical accuracy without sacrificing story.